zestdocs/zest/README.md

 # zest

 Early Proof of Concept prototype.
-Contains hardcoded paths to my home directory, is my first ClojureScript project ever, etc. Not meant for release, published just in case someone wants to collaborate.
+It's my first ClojureScript project ever, I haven't decided about the license, etc. Not really meant for release, published mostly in case someone wants to collaborate.

 ## Requirements